-- (2) (3) Do not create traffic hazards by confusing or distracting motorists, or by impairing the driver's ability to see pedestrians, obstacles, or other vehicles, or to read traffic control signs. - (d) To minimize adverse impacts and avoid nuisances to nearby public and private - properties.
+- (2) (3) Do not create traffic hazards by confusing or distracting motorists, or by impairing the driver's ability to see pedestrians, obstacles, or other vehicles, or to read traffic control signs. - (d) To minimize adverse impacts and avoid nuisances to nearby public and private properties.
+To provide for an orderly, well maintained and attractive community.